 - We have a Facebook community of people just like you; there is a forum for shared experiences, and insights from others on our Facebook Fan page.
 (Search “OpenSky Card” in Facebook.)

 - *View our Cardholder Agreement located at the bottom of the application page for details of the card

 See additional details for OpenSky® Secured Visa® Credit Card

 The OpenSky® Secured Visa® Credit Card is a bit different than other cards on this list.
 For one thing, it comes with a $35 annual fee.
 However, it doesn’t require a credit check to apply, so if you’re worried about getting turned down for other cards, this one is worth considering.
-The APR is 19.14%.
+The variable APR is 17.39% (variable).